 Ken van der Laan

 Dr. van der Laan is documenting the distribution of dung beetle species in Colorado life zones.
-He has been setting up and collecting from dung beetle traps and fecal droppings along Bear Creek, Jefferson County, at Red Rocks Denver Mountain Park, next to the I-70 bison enclosure, above and below timberline on Mt.
-Evans and at the Prairie Conservation Center, Aurora.
+He has been setting up and collecting from dung beetle traps and fecal droppings along Bear Creek, Jefferson County, Red Rocks Denver Mountain Park next to the I-70 bison enclosure, above and below timberline on Mt.
+Evans, and at the Prairie Conservation Center in Aurora.

-Dr van der Laan, himself, has been a native of Colorado since 1939.
+Dr. van der Laan has been a native of Colorado since 1939.
 The trapping system is labor intensive and requires lots of bending over.
 Thus, the aid of able bodied volunteers has and will be most welcome.
 Ken occasionally springs for lunch for "his" volunteers.

-Ken went to South High School and DU (1961).
+Ken went to South High School and University of Denver (1961).
 He completed his doctorate in zoology at the University of California-Berkeley (1971).
-His, now ancient, publications concern a terrestrial snail species from coastal California and the environmental impact on invertebrates in an Illinois riparian ecosystem.
+His publications – now ancient – concern a terrestrial snail species from coastal California and the environmental impact on invertebrates in an Illinois riparian ecosystem.
 He did extensive work on southern and central California coast hermit crabs and used to know the names of every West Coast gastropod worthy of becoming shelter for the crabs.
 Yes, even the itty bitty ones.

 Dr. van der Laan retired as an educator after 35+ years, teaching every age level except elementary school.
 He taught biology, invertebrate zoology, animal ecology, marine biology, biostatistics, and human anatomy and physiology.
 He most recently taught at Golden High School.
 Ken became Research Associate in 2011.

 Kuris, A.M., van der Laan, K. & Stouder, D.J.
 1980.
 Graphical models for intraspecific and interspecific dominance among hermit crabs.
 Bulletin of the Ecological Society of America 61:136.
 [Abstract]